 If you do have the option to buy out your auto lease, you can either pay cash for it or finance the remainder of the balance.
 Because you’re buying out the manufacturer, this is known as a car lease buyout loan.

 If you need to finance the balance, you can do this through a bank, finance company, online lender, or credit union.
 The downside to leasing the vehicle is that you will end up paying additional interest and taxes.

 Can I buyout my car before my lease is up?

 Most leases will require that you wait until the end of your lease contract to purchase the car.
 However, some lenders will let you buy the vehicle early.
 But you should proceed with caution because there are some significant disadvantages to this.

 First, most lenders will charge you early termination fees if you end the leasing contract early.
 Depending on your lender, these purchase option fees could end up being pretty high.

-And many people choose to lease a vehicle because the payments tend to be lower.
+Many people choose to lease a vehicle because the payments tend to be lower.
 If you buy the car early, your remaining lease payments will increase since the vehicle will be worth more.
 Waiting until the end of the lease agreement will keep these payments as low as possible.